rickrain/rust-2hr-intro/README.md

 <details><summary>show</summary>

 ```
-cargo.lock
+Cargo.lock
 ```
 </details>

-__(True/False) The `cargo.lock` file should be committed to your git repository?__
+__(True/False) The `Cargo.lock` file should be checked into your git repository?__

 <details><summary>show</summary>

-__True__

-This file specifies the specific dependency versions of other crates your project depends on.
-So, to ensure consistent builds, even in an automated environment, this file should be part of your git repository.
+__It depends!__

+If you’re building a non-end product, such as a rust **library** that other rust packages will depend on, put `Cargo.lock` in your `.gitignore`.
+So, _False_ in this case.

+If you’re building an end product, which are executable like command-line tool or an **application**, or a system library with crate-type of staticlib or cdylib, check `Cargo.lock` into git.
+So, _True_ in this case.

+More background on this is available [here](https://doc.rust-lang.org/cargo/faq.html#why-do-binaries-have-cargolock-in-version-control-but-not-libraries).
 </details>

 __What is the command to update your cargo dependencies?__